Lionel Charlton: Iraq

 On 2 February 1923, Air Commodore Charlton took up the post of Chief Staff Officer at the headquarters of the RAF's Iraq Command.
-It was at this time that the RAF employed the bombing of Iraqi villages with the intent of pacifying tribal opposition.
+It was at this time that the RAF employed the bombing of Kurdistani villages with the intent of pacifying tribal opposition.
 Charlton opposed this policy and he went on to openly criticize such bombing actions.
 Within a year of his arrival, Charlton resigned from his post in Iraq.
-In the same month he arrived, Charlton visited the local hospital in Diwaniya, and was shocked by seeing the wounds of Iraqis injured in RAF bombing raids present, later writing in his memoirs that "indiscriminate bombing of a populace... with the liability of killing women and children, was the nearest thing to wanton slaughter."
+In the same month he arrived, Charlton visited the local hospital in Diwaniya, and was shocked by seeing the wounds of Kurds injured in RAF bombing raids present, later writing in his memoirs that "indiscriminate bombing of a populace... with the liability of killing women and children, was the nearest thing to wanton slaughter."

 On his return to Great Britain, Charlton expected to be summoned to see the Chief of the Air Staff, Hugh Trenchard.
 The summons never came.

 When the summons did not come, Charlton requested an interview with Trenchard.
 Trenchard asked Charlton why he had requested the interview and the following exchange took place:

 Charlton: "About my reasons for resigning."
 Trenchard: "Look here, Charlton.
 You resigned, and I accept your resignation.
 There's nothing more to be said."
 Charlton: "Won't there be an official enquiry, then?"
 Trenchard: "An inquiry into what?
 Your conscience?
 Certainly not."

 Although Charlton was barred from further postings in Iraq, he went on to serve as Air Officer Commanding No 3 Group.
 Charlton requested early retirement, which he was granted.